 How does this work?

 SEOmonitor retrieves monthly Google Ads search volume data for each keyword.
+Every month, starting around the 15th, Google Ads starts providing the data for the previous month.
+Not all keywords get data on the same day, so our system runs this process continuously until all of the keywords in the campaign have data.
 It then compares the last available month’s search volume to the same month one year ago.

-When there are high shifts, the keywords will be considered exploding or tanking and grouped in the Shifting Trends smart group, accordingly.
+When there are high shifts, the keywords are considered exploding or tanking, and they are grouped in the Shifting Trends smart group, accordingly.
 A clear example would be the newest iPhone model versus a previous model.

 Sum[SearchVolume(previous_month)] & Sum[SearchVolume(13th month)]